-Thankfully, there are not so many outright scams out there regarding teaching English training courses.
+Thankfully, there are not so many outright TEFL course scams out there regarding teaching English training courses.
 If you have come across a course and are questioning its legitimacy, you should:

 - Check to see whether the school is listed in the Trusted TEFL Reviews Online TEFL/TESOL Courses Directory: https://trustedteflreviews.com/tefl-course-directory/ If it isn’t listed on Trusted TEFL Reviews, it might be that the school doesn’t exist or has failed the submission process.

 - Read the school’s reviews on Trusted TEFL Reviews.
-All reviews published on Trusted TEFL Reviews have been verified, and before a review is published we always require additional verification that the person who has written the review really took the course.
+All reviews published on Trusted TEFL Reviews have been verified.
+Before a review is published, we always require additional verification that the person who has written the review really took the course.

-Whilst there aren’t a significant number of outright scams, there are many cases of grey area scams.
+Whilst there aren’t a significant number of outright TEFL course scams, there are many cases of grey area TEFL course scams.
 These low-to-middle-level scams usually present themselves in a school promising something and not delivering on that promise, and/or a school publishing false information so as to try to convince you to enroll in their course.